Shawnee Mission USD 512: Shawnee Mission North High School

 Shawnee Mission Rural High School opened on September 12, 1922, having cost $950,000 to build.
 It had 12 faculty members and a senior class of 20.
 The school colors are Red, Black, and White, and the school mascot was the Indian.

 There had been a vote on September 21, 1921, on a "proposal to organize a rural high school district."
 The school was named Shawnee Mission Rural until 1945 when senior Robert F. Bennett was sent to Topeka to petition the legislature for a name change to more accurately reflect the school's suburban status.
 Later elected Governor of Kansas, Bennett was named North's first Distinguished Alumnus by the class of 1975.
 It was thus named Shawnee Mission High School until 1958 when Shawnee Mission East High School opened and Shawnee Mission High School was renamed Shawnee Mission North High School.
 The student body of Shawnee Mission High School had petitioned the school board to name the new school anything other than Shawnee Mission East High School in an attempt to avoid a renaming of their school.

+In Fall 2021, the mascot changed from the Indian to the Bison.

-In the 2023–24 school year, enrollment is approximately 1,507 students.
+In the 2023–24 school year, enrollment was approximately 1,507 students.